sonawane-bhushan/sonawane-bhushan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as Software Developer at Capgemini
-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently learning kubernetes & Node.js
-- ⚡ Fun fact: I love to draw and read novels
 - 🥅 2021 Goals: Contribute to Open Source projects

 ### Connect with me: